 4 - Introduction to emissions accounting

-Introduction to the progress of step 4: definitions, governance, requirements and deliverables.
+Introduction to the conduct of step 4: definitions, governance, requirements and deliverables.

 The accounting is defined as the process of collecting and using the various data necessary to carry out a Bilan Carbone®.